runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

 ![Skeleton tracking in Processing with Runway, step  8](assets/images/tutorials/tutorial_p5_attngan/header.png)

 If all works well, your sketch should look something like the image above!
 As you type in a word or phrase, you should see the image change with each keystroke.
 This setup will make a post request after each keystroke in the textbox.
-If you'd like to send the text only after the phrase is completed, try using a button!
+If you'd like to send the text only after the phrase is completed, try adding a button!

 ### Summary